 So many memories… are they really so far away, now?

-Both cats weakly sat at Feliciano's feet, and Feliciano knelt down to pet both the cats as well.
+Both cats weakly sat at Feliciano's feet, and Feliciano knelt down to pet them both as well.

 "D-Don't be afraid," Feliciano murmured to the felines.
-"I-I'm right here.
-I-I'm right here.
-I-I'll be with you, right here," he whispered, feeling himself start to shake as the reality set in.
+"I'm right here.
+I'm right here.
+I'll be with you, right here," he whispered, feeling himself start to shake as the reality set in.
 Maybe he was comforting himself more than the cats.

 Today, he was going to die.